 For this pixie look, Zoë Kravitz’s natural texture is emphasized.
 To recreate this texture and shape, warm a pinch of styling pomade into the palms of your hands, and use your fingers to work it through the strands from roots to ends.

-Janelle Monáe's classic short 'do goes modern, thanks to a mix of jet black and blonde strands.
-To style the look, Streicher recommends a potted paste or hair wax.
+Janelle Monáe's classic short 'do goes modern, thanks to a deep side part and a mix of jet black and blonde strands.
+To style the look, Streicher recommends a potted paste or hair wax to keep strands in place.
 "Depending on how short your hair is, I feel like this gives you a little more control and I like short hair a little more product-y."

 The traditional pompadour gets some added length and a touch of highlights, as seen here on Ruby Rose.
 For a similar look and hold, Streicher recommends R+Co Continental Glossing Wax ($28) which she describes as "a glossy wax," with "more moveable shine.
 [It gives] shorter styles texture, separation, and hold all in one product."